-Over the years, through his gentle guidance and through my own personal exploration, I was able to open up to the love and emotional breadth I’d been missing for so many years.
+Over the years, in the context of a long term relationship and through my own personal exploration, I rediscovered my feminine side.
+I was able to open up to the love and emotional breadth I’d been missing for so many years.
 I realized that it is okay to be feminine, vulnerable, emotional, and all those “crazy” girly things I’d shut off in myself for so many years.

 I am so much happier today being unashamedly in touch with my feminine side, yet I know how much typical feminine qualities are still demonized for young women today.
 I want to share the lessons I learned the hard way with you, because I have a feeling that inside you, there is a beautiful, joyful, loveable woman aching to get out.